NCTUMLlab/Chun-Lin-Kuo-CelebA/README.md

 # Variational Bayesian GAN for Face generation
-CelebA is a large-scale face attributes dataset with more than 200K celebrity images, each with 40 attribute annotations.
+* CelebFaces Attributes Dataset (CelebA) is a large-scale face attributes dataset with more than 200K celebrity images, each with 40 attribute annotations.
 The images in this dataset cover large pose variations and background clutter.
-CelebA has large diversities, large quantities, and rich annotations, including 10177 number of identities, 202,599 number of face image, and 5 landmark locations, 40 binary attributes annotations per image.
-We do the experiment on this dataset with align using similarity transformation according to the two eye locations and cropped in image generation task.
-In practice we also resized it to 64 * 64 and trained without annotation in unsupervised way.
-We show the results from our proposed and Bayesian GAN below.
-To quantify the quality of our results, we sample 1k and 10k of our proposed and
+CelebA has large diversities, large quantities, and rich annotations, including

+    * 10,177 number of identities,

+    * 202,599 number of face images, and

+    * 5 landmark locations, 40 binary attributes annotations per image
+* We do the experiment on this dataset with align using similarity transformation according to the two eye locations and cropped in image generation task.
+    *  resized images to 64 * 64
+    *  without annotation in unsupervised way.
-Bayesian GAN to measure the Frchet Inception Distance (FID) and also show the table below
+    *  sample 1k and 10k images to measure the Frchet Inception Distance (FID) and show the result table below

 Bayesian GAN credit to https://github.com/vasiloglou/mltrain-nips-2017/blob/master/ben_athiwaratkun/pytorch-bayesgan/Bayesian%20GAN%20in%20PyTorch.ipynb